 Start by finding a specific topic or subject to focus on, whether that's your children, pets, flowers, sunsets, architecture.
 No matter what subject you choose, photograph it often.
 I started by shooting food for my former food blog.
 I soon learned that making food look appetizing in photos is hard, so my learning curve was steep.
 But I kept practicing, kept trying, and kept learning.

 Over time you begin to better understand how your camera works and how to capture the shot you want.
 By focusing on one subject you can more easily compare your progress and begin to notice what's working and what's not working.

 2. Invest in good editing software.

-I use Adobe Lightroom and absolutely love it.
+Of all the photography editing tools available to new photographers, I use Adobe Lightroom and absolutely love it.
 By far it has taught me more about photography than any other book, tutorial or training.
 With Lightroom's develop module I can see my photographs in a way that I never could before, meaning I can truly see how the different elements of a photograph work together to create the finished product.

 It's taught me that what appears to be a great photograph on on your LCD screen can look completely different on your computer screen.
 I use Lightroom to analyze what elements I want to change in the camera next time I'm shooting, saving me time in post-production and teaching me how to better use my camera.

 By assessing and understanding your images, your photography will naturally improve.
 Do yourself a favor and spend a little cash on proper editing software.
 There's no need for Photoshop.
 Lightroom has all the necessary tricks, bells, and whistle's without the complicated interface.